Turning Liquids into Granules

-Spray Drying vs. Spray Granulation in Pharmaceutical Processing
+Spray Drying vs. Spray Granulation in Nutraceutical Processing

-A guest post by Gudrun Ding, Head of Business Development Process Technology, Glatt Ingenieurtechnik 5 min Reading Time
+Updated on 2026-04-10 A guest post by Gudrun Ding, Head of Business Development New Technologies, Process Technology Food, Feed & Fine Chemicals, Glatt Ingenieurtechnik 5 min Reading Time

 Related Vendors

 Most people are familiar with the production of milk powder by spray drying.
-But when it comes to nutraceuticals and pharmaceuticals, the requirements go far beyond simple drying.
+But when it comes to nutraceuticals, the requirements go far beyond simple drying.
 Here, also the precise control of particle size, structure, and functionality matters – raising the question of which technologies are best suited to meet these more demanding applications.

 Turning liquids into powders enables storage at room-temperature.(Source: Glatt)